microsoft/DeepSpeed/blogs/deepspeed-triton/README.md

 # NOTE
 <!-- **_NOTE:_** -->
-* To get started, please visit our github page for DeepSpeed: [GitHub Landing Page](https://github.com/microsoft/DeepSpeedExamples)

-* We will continue to improve DeepSpeed-Triton with your feedback and support.

-* Please visit our [website](https://www.deepspeed.ai/) for detailed blog posts, tutorials, and helpful documentation.
+* For more information on how to use DeepSpeed, please visit our [GitHub Page](https://github.com/microsoft/DeepSpeedExamples) and our [website](https://www.deepspeed.ai/), where you can find blog posts, tutorials, and documentation.

-* This feature is currently only available for BERT, Roberta and other BERT-like models and is not supported for text-generation yet.
+* This feature is currently only supported for BERT, Roberta and other BERT-like models, and not for text-generation models.

-* It is important to note that CUDA graph has to be enabled to benefit from Triton.
-Otherwise, there will be a significant overhead from JIT compilation and a deep call stack in Triton.
-Thus, we enabled CUDA graph for all cases.

-* 'triton_autotune' in the config also needs to be on for the best performance.
-It will run an initial Triton autotuning step to build the optimal autotune table for Triton kernels, which will take some time.
+* To enable Triton optimization, you need to turn on CUDA graph and ‘triton_autotune’ in the DeepSpeed config.
+CUDA graph is required to avoid the overhead of JIT compilation and a deep call stack in Triton. ‘triton_autotune’ will run an initial step to find the optimal parameters for Triton kernels, which may take some time.

-* In our experiments, sequence length in query ranged from 8 to 512 and batch-size was set to 1, while the task is set to 'fill-mask'.
-Table 1 compares the P90 model latencies averaged over the entire sequence length range (i.e., 8~512), while Figures 1 and 2 compare the P90 model latencies over specific sub-ranges (i.e. sequence lengths in the range shown in x-axis).
-The baseline was set to the Huggingface transformers and the performance gain is defined to be (reference P90 latency)/(Deepspeed-Triton P90 Latency).
-One thing to note is that the cuda kernel in MLP exhibited a better performance than the triton kernel in our experiments so we chose the hybrid approach that both triton and cuda kernels are used when Triton kernel is enabled from the Deepspeed config.

 * We used [the latest Triton release](https://pypi.org/project/triton/2.0.0.post1/) in our experiments.

+* In our experiments, we used a batch size of 1, a sequence length range of 8 to 512, and a ‘fill-mask’ task.
+Table 1 shows the average P90 latency over the entire sequence length range, while Figures 1 and 2 show the P90 latency for specific sub-ranges.
+The baseline is the Huggingface transformers without any optimization.
+The speedup is calculated as (baseline P90 latency)/(DeepSpeed-Triton P90 Latency).
+We found that the CUDA kernel in MLP performed better than the Triton kernel in our experiments, so we used a hybrid approach that combines both kernels when Triton is enabled in the DeepSpeed config.